 By Rick Steves

 Too many people assume their first day will be made worthless by jet lag.
-Don't prematurely condemn yourself to zombiedom.
-Most people I've traveled with, of all ages, have enjoyed productive— even hyper — first days.
-You can't avoid jet lag, but with a few tips you can minimize the symptoms.
+But most people I've traveled with, of all ages, have enjoyed productive— even hyper — first days.
+You can't avoid jet lag, but by following these tips you can minimize the symptoms.

 Leave home well rested.
 Flying halfway around the world is stressful.
-If you leave frazzled after a hectic last night and a wild bon-voyage party, there's a good chance you won't be healthy for the first part of your trip.
-An early-trip cold used to be a regular part of my vacation until I learned this very important trick: Plan from the start as if you're leaving two days before you really are.
+If you leave frazzled after a hectic last night and a wild bon voyage party, there's a good chance you won't be healthy for the first part of your trip.
+An early trip cold was a regular part of my vacation until I learned this very important trick: Plan from the start as if you're leaving two days before you really are.
 Keep that last 48-hour period sacred (apart from your normal work schedule), even if it means being hectic before your false departure date.
 Then you have two orderly, peaceful days after you've packed so that you are physically ready to fly.
-Mentally, you'll be comfortable about leaving home and starting this adventure.
+Mentally, you'll be comfortable about leaving home and starting an adventure.
 You'll fly away well rested and 100 percent capable of enjoying the bombardment of your senses that will follow.

-Bottom Line: The best prescription is to leave home unfrazzled, minimize jet lag's symptoms, force yourself into European time, and give yourself a chance to enjoy your trip from the moment you step off the plane.
+Bottom Line: The best prescription is to leave home unfrazzled, minimize jet lag's symptoms, adopt European time, and enjoy your trip from the moment you step off the plane.